dwaiba/ansible-slurm-ganglia/README.md

 This repo contains a set of Ansible roles for setting up a relatively basic HPC-style compute cluster, along with an example playbook for using them.

-**These scipts should not be considered production-quality!** (Though you can always use them or get inspiration from them if you like.)
-I use the roles in this repo to set up ephemeral clusters while playing with new ideas or writing software.
-I am rarely concerned with stability or user experience, and more often with seeing what I can break. :) YMMV!

 So what does it do?
 -------------------